 Invisalign is the most well-known clear aligner brand.
 Treatment is monitored in person by a dentist or orthodontist, which means it is safer than at-home clear aligner treatment.
 Byte treatment is monitored remotely.

 With daily HyperByte use, you'll change your Byte aligners every week (with direction from your orthodontist).
 Remote checkups will occur every two weeks.

-You should only use your HyperByte for 5 minutes a day or 10 minutes a day for night aligners.
+You should only use your HyperByte for 5 minutes a day.

 Yes, Byte offers a premium aligner system that allows you to straighten your teeth while you sleep.
 You'll wear the aligners for a minimum of 10 hours a day (paired with 5 minutes of the HyperByte).